 The resonator delete is a popular car modification that alters the flow of exhaust pulses moving through the system.
 During a resonator delete, the resonator part is completely removed.

 A resonator delete alters the exhaust sound and removes weight from the vehicle.
 It’s usually a legal modification, requiring minimal maintenance with no big changes to the muffler.
-However, it can create droning sounds, reduce flow, impair engine efficiency, turn on the Check Engine Light and may void the warranty.
+However, it can create droning sounds, reduce flow, impair engine efficiency, turn on the Check Engine Light, and may void the warranty.

-The resonator delete isn’t the same as a muffler delete, which involves taking off the muffler instead.
+A resonator delete isn’t the same as a muffler delete, which involves taking off the muffler instead.
 However, both options have many of the same benefits and disadvantages.
 Some people also choose to remove the resonator and muffler to replace the system with a straight pipe exhaust instead.